 Filing bankruptcy in Glendale, AZ and Glendale Bankruptcy Timelines

 The specific time-line and process involved in a bankruptcy case will vary depending upon whether you file a chapter 7 bankruptcy or a chapter 13 bankruptcy.
 Our Glendale bankruptcy law firm offers a free initial consultation to discuss your particular debt relief strategy.
-Our experienced bankruptcy attorneys and legal staff have put together a list of important time-lines and waiting periods relative to filing for bankruptcy in Glendale, Arizona.
-Our Glendale bankruptcy lawyers also included important time periods, basic time-lines, and general length of times for chapter 13 and chapter 7 bankruptcy cases in Glendale.
+Also, our experienced bankruptcy attorneys and legal staff have put together a list of important time-lines and waiting periods relative to filing for bankruptcy in Glendale, Arizona.
+Furthermore, our Glendale bankruptcy lawyers also included important time periods, basic time-lines, and general length of times for chapter 13 and chapter 7 bankruptcy cases in Glendale.

 Important times to know when filing bankruptcy in Glendale, AZ

 Government agencies that have claims against you, such as taxes owed to the IRS, will have 180 days after the date of your bankruptcy petition to submit proof of their claims against you.